alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ## What percentage of users are completing a multi-step journey, and how long is it taking them?

 ### Potential insights
-These explorations could help you to:
+These explorations can help you to:

 - benchmark current completion rates and average completion time, and compare these after content changes
 - identify page-to-page transitions where drop-off rates are higher than normal
-- compare completion rates and times across different user groups, such as:
-  - mobile vs desktop
-  - new vs returning users
+- compare completion rates and times across different user groups, such as mobile vs desktop or new vs returning users

 ### Understand the data
 A funnel exploration can be used to measure how many users complete a defined multi-step journey, and how long it takes them.

-Unlike a path exploration, which expands dynamically in a non-linear way, a funnel requires you to define each step in advance.
-You can add up to 10 steps.
-This makes it suitable for:
+Unlike a path exploration, which expands from a start or end point as you click on each "node" (representing a page), a funnel requires you to define each step in advance.
+You can add up to 10 steps, which makes it suitable for:

 - measuring completion between a defined start and end page
 - examining a small number of critical steps within a longer journey

-It is not designed to map complex branching services in full.
+Funnel explorations are not designed to map complex branching services in full.

 The funnel will calculate:

-- the proportion of users who move from the first defined step to the final step
+- the proportion of users who moved from the first defined step to the final step
 - the average "Elapsed time" between those steps (when enabled)

-When only a start and completion page are defined, "Elapsed time" represents the average time between first reaching the start page and reaching the completion page.
+When only a start and completion page are defined, "Elapsed time" represents the average time to completion.

 This value can be heavily influenced by users who leave and return over multiple days before completing.
-To better understand typical in-session behaviour, compare:

-- new users
-- returning users

-Completion time for returning users may include long gaps between visits, while for new users it is more likely to reflect completion within a single visit.
+To better understand typical in-session behaviour, compare new and returning users.
+Completion time for returning users may include long gaps between visits, while for new users it's more likely to reflect completion within a single visit.

 The funnel is set to "closed" by default ("Make open funnel": off).
-This means only users who reach the first defined step are counted in the completion calculation.
+This means only users who begin at the first step are counted.
 Users who arrive directly at a later step are excluded.
 This gives a more accurate picture of completion for users who attempt the full journey.

 ### Variables